NOC-OI/git-novice-old/_episodes/08-collab.md

 > read and review.
 {: .callout}

-> ## Switch Roles and Repeat
+> ## Group exercise
->
+> 1. Everyone in group should clone the repository git@github.com:colinsauze/aber-pubs.git (using SSH), or if you are unable to use SSH then clone https://github.com/colinsauze/aber-pubs.git
+> 2. Find the longditude and latitude of your favourite pub, cafe, restaurant, etc. The website https://www.latlong.net/ can help you do this.
+> 3. Add a new line to aberpubs.csv with the following fields seprated by commas: The name of the location, a symbol (bar, cafe, restaurant), your name, a comment about the location, the longitude (note this should be negative for the Western Hemisphere, including most of the UK) and latitude.
+> 4. Add/Commit this change to your local repository.
+> 5. Push your changes to the upstream repository.
+> 6. This will almost certainly result in a merge conflict error.
+This is supposed to happen!
-> Switch roles and repeat the whole process.
+> 7. Edit your aberpubs.csv file again and resolve the merge conflict.
+> 8. Add/Commit this change and push it again.
 {: .challenge}

 > ## Review Changes
 >
 > The Owner pushed commits to the repository without giving any information
 > to the Collaborator.
-How can the Collaborator find out what has changed with
+How can the Collaborator(s) find out what has changed with
 > command line?
 And on GitHub?
 >
 > > ## Solution
-> > On the command line, the Collaborator can use ```git fetch origin main```
+> > On the command line, the Collaborator(s) can use ```git fetch origin main```
 > > to get the remote changes into the local repository, but without merging
 > > them.
 Then by running ```git diff main origin/main``` the Collaborator
 > > will see the changes output in the terminal.
 > >
-> > On GitHub, the Collaborator can go to the repository and click on
+> > On GitHub, the Collaborator(s) can go to the repository and click on
 > > "commits" to view the most recent commits pushed to the repository.
 > {: .solution}
 {: .challenge}